reddhouse/cp-admin-deno/README.md

-# cooperative-admin
+# cp-admin-deno
-Administrative dev tools for the Cooperative Party.
+Experimental administrative dev tools, no longer in use.